fabyr/libIR/README.md

 This may however affect performance.
 Ideally, the impulse response only has to be processed this way once.

 ## C#/Dotnet interop
+(You need to have the new [.NET SDK 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed for the libirsharp projects)

 You can also easily interop with this library from C#.
 (For example for use in game engines such as `Unity`)

 Add [LibIR.cs](/libirsharp/LibIR.cs) to your project and use the `Convolver`-class from the namespace `LibIR`.
 Or add a project reference to `libirsharp.csproj`.